 We encourage all attendees to take the Metro to the National Mall for University Commencement.
+Please be advised that Metrorail track work is scheduled to take place May 13-15.
 However, there are other options, including official information and guidance from GW Transportation and Parking.

 GW's committment to accessibility also applies to all of our Commencement ceremonies.
 We provide services such as support for wheelchair users and sign language interpreters for graduates and guests in attendance who need them.

 Use the Virtual Tour to prepare for your visit to GW, D.C. and even Commencement ceremonies.
 You can come to Commencement Week 2016 prepared by finding the locations for all of the events on your schedule and understanding how to get there.